LanKuDot/MLGame/README.md

 $ python MLGame.py [options] <game> [game_params]
 ```

 * `game`: The name of the game to be started.
-Avaliable games are "arkanoid" and "pingpong"
+Available games are "arkanoid" and "pingpong"
 * `game_params`: The additional parameters for the game.
 * `options`:
   * `-f FPS`: Specify the updating frequency of the game